 The basis for our understanding of how alcohol addiction can progress was developed by an American scientist named E. Morton Jellinek.
 In 1952, he outlined the four stages of alcoholism as it progresses:

-- The Pre-Alcoholic Stage
+- The pre-alcoholic stage

 Stage 1: The Pre-Alcoholic Stage

-Identifying the first stage of alcohol addiction in oneself or a loved one can be challenging.
+Identifying the first stage of alcoholism in oneself or a loved one can be challenging.
 At this point, drinking habits may not yet negatively impact daily life.
 The danger lies in how alcohol affects our brains, triggering the release of neurotransmitters like glutamate, dopamine, and GABA that create feelings of excitement, pleasure, and relaxation.
 With time, the brain becomes reliant on alcohol to release these chemicals, leading to physical dependence and potentially progressing to the next stage of addiction.

 During this stage, alcohol may be consumed to: